thenewmona/GWGfeedreadertesting/NOTES.md

     all test still passed but I got a message
     SPEC HAS NO EXPECTATIONS content change and now I can't get rid of it it is not an error per say

+    9/15/2018
+    Installed Jest , Not sure if it is user or document but it does not seem very intuaitive following the instructions from https://jestjs.io/ I have everything installed Not sure how much I want to play around with it since I am so far behind i know it exist and I can come back to it later Still need to fix the SPEC expectations issue